San-Zay1/Spotify/README.md

  ![Image Alt](https://github.com/San-Zay1/Spotify/blob/5e45474e58f7ad02742615123d1b7a62aa8397fc/spotify_logo.jpg)

 ## Overview
-This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
-The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+This project involves working with a Spotify dataset that contains information about songs, albums, and artists.
+The main tasks include organizing the dataset into a structured format, writing SQL queries (easy, medium, and advanced), and analyzing the data to find useful insights.
+The goal is to improve SQL skills and understand trends in the music industry.

 ```sql
 -- create table